MikeL538/goit-react-hw-08-phonebook/README.md

 - Prevents adding duplicate contacts.
 - Filter and search for contacts by name or phone number.
 - Delete contacts from the phonebook.
-- Data is stored in local storage for persistence.
+- Data is stored in the backend using MockAPI

 ## Installation